gregorw/jump-and-run/README.md

 Your local copy should now be running at http://localhost:5000/supermario/.

+## Challenges

+1. Can you make the player jump?
+2. Can you detect collisions and display “Game Over”?

 Have fun coding and don’t hesitate to contact me when you are about to learn to program and need some help.